DmitriiDenisov/research_oversampling/README.md

 As a test values `k=1` and `thehta=3` will be taken

-- [ ] How to make random variable with Gamma Distribution
+- [x] How to make random variable with Gamma Distribution

+Available in `Research Gamma Dist.ipynb`

 - [ ] How to generate random variable with Gamma Distribution on a section
 - [ ] Generate Random Variable for two points on plane
 - [ ] Visualization of previous point